o3de/o3de.org/content/docs/userguide/materials/maps/displacement-intro.md

 ---
-description: ' Apply displacement mapping and tessellation for an object in &ALYlong;. '
+description: ' Apply displacement mapping and tessellation for an object in Amazon Lumberyard. '
 title: Displacement Maps and Tessellation
 ---
 # Displacement Maps and Tessellation {#mat-maps-displacement-intro}